justinchoi001/LESA-Tests/LESA/baseline/support/src/LESA - Support Engineer.markdown

 1. Upload a .txt file
 1. Flag the "This patch level is current" check box if it is not already flagged
 1. Click the Submit button
 1. Assert that the system redirects to the newly created ticket.
+1. Assert that the Public tab displays.
+1. Assert that the Workers tab displays.
+1. Assert that the Liferay tab displays.
+1. Assert that the History tab displays.
+1. Assert that the Solutions tab displays.
 <a href="#AddComments" name="AddComments">Add Comments</a>
 1. Click Add Comment in the Public tab.
 1. Enter a new comment: This is the first comment.